 BS-MS Degree Programs

-An accelerated BS-MS program enables our outstanding students to obtain a master's degree in engineering in a shorter time.
+An accelerated BS-MS program enables our outstanding students to obtain a master's degree in engineering or computer science and engineering in a shorter time.
 Data from the National Science Foundation shows that approximately one-third of engineering and computer science degrees in the United States are master's degrees, and graduate education is increasingly necessary for leadership and management roles.

 Students can choose from two options: Plan A, which requires a thesis, and Plan B, which does not.
 Programs are available in the following departments: